rsyslog/rsyslog/source/configuration/modules/imptcp.rst

 =======

 Provides the ability to receive syslog messages via plain TCP syslog.
-This is a specialised input plugin tailored for high performance on Linux.
+This is a specialized input plugin tailored for high performance on Linux.
 It will probably not run on any other platform.
 Also, it does not provide TLS services.
 Encryption can be provided by using `stunnel <rsyslog_stunnel.html>`_.